The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Suria KLCC Mall

 Afterward, it was time to head to the airport.
-Our amazing week in KL with kids had come to an end.
+Our amazing week in KL with kids had come to an end, bittersweet, as all good trips are.

 The Best Activities for Parents (Without Kids)

-We really value having some couple time while traveling.
+We really value having some couple time while travelling with young children.
 That’s why I booked a nanny for one afternoon through this Facebook group.
-She came highly recommended by other parents and stayed with the girls at the hotel.
-In general, though, I’d recommend hiring a nanny through an agency or using your hotel’s nanny service for more peace of mind.
+She came highly recommended by other parents and stayed with the girls at the hotel while we had a proper adults-only evening.
+In general, though, I’d recommend hiring a nanny through an established agency or using your hotel’s nanny service for greater peace of mind.

 Rooftop Cocktail Experiences